Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Pneumonia-Classification/Readme.md

     - Why does our model output "Pneumonia" for a given image?

         - Find out by extracting the image region with the largeset influence on the prediciton.

+            - Which part of the image supports the classifier the most in its prediction?

+        - Compute Class Activation Maps (CAMs) using the Grad-CAM algorithm

+            - Grad-CAM: Gradient-weighted Class Activation Mapping

+            - Produces a heatmap highlighting the important regions in the image for the classifier's decision

+            - Class